 Working Group for Mental Health and Forced Migration

-The working group was set up in 2012 as a network of psychiatrists who were interested in and/or working with forced migrants, people seeking asylum and refugees.
+The working group was set up in 2012 as a network of psychiatrists and other professionals who were interested in and/or working with forced migrants, people seeking asylum and refugees.

 Many of the people these psychiatrists work with are detained in Immigration Removal Centres.
 The group shares examples of best practice, engages in academic research and engages with members of the RCPsych and other institutions to influence policy on related issues.